Moomins: Novels

-All of the books in the main series except The Moomins and the Great Flood (Originally: Småtrollen och den stora översvämningen) were translated and published in English between 1951 and 1971.
+All of the novels in the main series except The Moomins and the Great Flood were translated and published in English between 1951 and 1971.
 This first book was eventually translated into English in 2005 by David McDuff and published by Schildts of Finland for the 60th anniversary of the series.
-A later 2012 version of the same translation, featuring Jansson's new preface to the 1991 Scandinavian printing, was published in Britain by Sort of Books, and was more widely distributed.
+A later 2012 version of the same translation, featuring Jansson's new preface to the 1991 Scandinavian printing, was published in Britain by Sort of Books.

+Picture books

-There are also five Moomin picture books by Tove Jansson:
+There are five Moomin picture books by Jansson: